 The country’s ability to produce food depends on the quality of our soil, and this is where vermiculite comes into play.
 Due to its expanding properties, the mineral allows nutrients, water and air to penetrate the soil, allowing plants and crops to grow much more efficiently.
 Vermiculite’s natural ability to absorb moisture also helps growing substrates retain water, which is very useful in the more arid parts of Australia where hydration efficiency is critical.
 As further evidence of its versatility, vermiculite is often used in fertilisers and pesticides, and even serves a purpose for encapsulating seeds.

-Fireproofing products
+Fireproofing Products

 Thanks – at least in part – to its incredibly high melting point of 1350 degrees Celsius, vermiculite is commonly used in fireproofing and fire protection products.
 These products range in function from sprayable premixed coatings to standard fire resistant boards and everything in between.
 In the petrochemical industry, where heat and fire are perhaps the two greatest risks to worker safety and operational efficiency, vermiculite-based goods are ubiquitous.